 If you have acquired a construction loan to finance the building of your new modular home, then your bank or financial institution will ask you to acquire Builder’s Risk Insurance.
 Builder’s Risk Insurance works just like a typical home mortgage, where the lender will withhold a certain amount each month in order to pay for the insurance of your home and your taxes.

-On the other hand, if you are planning to acquire a construction loan for your new modular home, then you will not have to necessarily acquire a Builder’s Risk Insurance.
-However, it is wiser to have such an insurance in hand because it will certainly be helpful when your house is hit by a disastrous event such as fire or flood.
+If you plan to acquire a construction loan for your new modular home, then you will not necessarily need Builder’s Risk Insurance.
+However, it is wise to have such an insurance policy in hand because it can help in the event of a fire or flood.

 If you have no idea where to get a Builder’s Risk Insurance, then get in touch with your friends or family members who own small modular homes, as they will be able to point you in the right direction.
 You should also consult with your modular home manufacturers before making a decision.